Kiwi journalist Charlotte Bellis pregnant and stranded in Afghanistan, denied emergency MIQ spot

 Christchurch-born Bellis had been reporting on Afghanistan for Al Jazeera, when in September she discovered she was pregnant.

 She was in Qatar at the time, where it is illegal to be pregnant and unmarried.
-Her partner Jim Huylebroek, a photographer for The New York Times, was in Kabul and couldn't get out.
+Her partner Jim Huylebroek, a photographer for The New York Times, was in Kabul.

 Unable to get to New Zealand, they went to Huylebroek's home country Belgium, during which time Bellis repeatedly attempted to gain an MIQ spot through the lottery.